Chart Color Schemes

 Mount Colah has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified five projects likely impacting the area.
-Key projects are Hornsby Park's transformation from quarry to parklands, Mount Colah Station Upgrade, Arlington Heights Estate, and Berowra Valley National Park Northern Extension.
-The following details those most relevant.
+Notable projects include Hornsby Park's transformation from quarry to parklands, Mount Colah Station Upgrade, Arlington Heights Estate development, and Berowra Valley National Park Northern Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.